 Dr. Timothy Bonenfant

-Dr. Timothy Bonenfant is Associate Professor of Clarinet and Saxophone at Angelo State University where he also teaches Survey of Rock and Roll and directs the ASU Jazz Ensemble.
+Dr. Timothy Bonenfant is Associate Professor of Clarinet and Saxophone at Angelo State University where he also directs the ASU Jazz Ensemble and teaches Survey of Rock and Roll.
+He is a member of The Mesquite Trio and The Batik Quartet.

 A native of Annapolis, MD, Bonenfant received his bachelor’s degree and master’s degree from the University of Nevada, Las Vegas.
 While at UNLV, he performed with the Las Vegas Symphony Orchestra and the famed UNLV Jazz Ensemble under the direction of Frank Gagliardi.
 During his time with the jazz ensemble, the band played with Joe Williams, Don Menza, Louis Bellson, Chuck Findley, Marlena Shaw and Carl Fontana